wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 # Contact
 Email: Distributed-CI Team distributed-ci@redhat.com
 Email: avu@redhat.com or yinwang@redhat.com for any issue related when using DCI to test/run inside a container

+# How To Use DCI To Run Container With Podman From a Host
+### Podman Run DCI Container Image with NET option